De Beers: Foundation

-The name 'De Beers' was derived from the two Dutch settlers, brothers Diederik Arnoldus de Beer (1825–1878) and Johannes Nicolaas de Beer (1830–1883), who owned a South African farm named Vooruitzicht (Dutch for "prospect" or "outlook") near Zandfontein in the Boshof District of Orange Free State.
-After they discovered diamonds on their land, the increasing demands of the British government forced them to sell their farm on 31 July 1871 to merchant Alfred Johnson Ebden (1820–1908) for £6,600.
+The name 'De Beers' was derived from two Afrikaner settlers: brothers Diederik Arnoldus de Beer (1825–1878) and Johannes Nicolaas de Beer (1830–1883), who owned a farm named Vooruitzicht (Dutch for "prospect" or "outlook") near Zandfontein in the Boshof District of the Orange Free State.
+Diederik and Johannes were direct descendants of the VOC soldier and later farmer, Matthys Andries de Beer, of Vaasa, Finland, who had migrated to South Africa in 1699 via Lübeck.
+Following the discovery of diamonds on Diederik and Johannes's land, the increasing demands of the British government forced them to sell their farm on 31 July 1871 to merchant Alfred Johnson Ebden (1820–1908) for £6,600.
 Vooruitzicht would become the site of the Big Hole and the De Beers mine, two successful diamond mines.
 Their name, which was given to one of the mines, subsequently became associated with the company.

 Cecil Rhodes, the founder of the British South Africa Company, got his start by renting water pumps to miners during the diamond rush that started in 1869, when an 83.5 carat diamond called the 'Star of South Africa' was found at Hopetown near the Orange River in South Africa.
 He invested the profits of this operation into buying up claims of small mining operators, with his operations soon expanding into a separate mining company.
-He soon secured funding from the Rothschild family, who would finance his business expansion.
-De Beers Consolidated Mines was formed in 1888 by the merger of the companies of Barney Barnato and Cecil Rhodes, by which time the company was the sole owner of all diamond mining operations in the country.
+He soon secured funding from the Rothschild family, who financed his business expansion.
+De Beers Consolidated Mines was formed in 1888 by the merger of the companies of Barney Barnato and Cecil Rhodes.
+By this time, the company was the sole owner of all diamond mining operations in South Africa.
 In 1889, Rhodes negotiated a strategic agreement with the London-based Diamond Syndicate, which agreed to purchase a fixed quantity of diamonds at an agreed price, thereby regulating output and maintaining prices.
-The agreement soon proved to be very successful – for example, during the trade slump of 1891–1892, supply was simply curtailed to maintain the price.
+The agreement soon proved to be very successful – for example, during the trade slump of 1891–1892, supply was curtailed to maintain the price.
 Rhodes was concerned about the break-up of the new monopoly, stating to shareholders in 1896 that the company's "only risk is the sudden discovery of new mines, which human nature will work recklessly to the detriment of us all".

 The Second Boer War proved to be a challenging time for the company.
 Kimberley was besieged as soon as war broke out, thereby threatening the company's valuable mines.
-Rhodes personally moved into the city at the onset of the siege in order to put political pressure on the British government to divert military resources towards relieving the siege rather than more strategic war objectives.
+Rhodes personally moved into the city at the onset of the siege to put political pressure on the British government to divert military resources towards relieving the siege rather than more strategic war objectives.
 Despite being at odds with the military, Rhodes placed the full resources of the company at the disposal of the defenders, manufacturing shells, defences, an armoured train and a gun named Long Cecil in the company workshops.